Translation disclaimer (Translation disclaimer)

 HM Revenue and Customs (HMRC)

 Offers e-learning packages, webinars and videos.
-These are to help you with Tax, National Insurance, record keeping and registering:
+These can help you with Tax, National Insurance, record keeping and how to register:

 E-learning